 The Top Criminal Justice Career Profiles

 The world of criminal justice represents diverse opportunities for employment.
-No matter whether you’re interested in crime scene analysis, law enforcement, court administration or criminal psychology, a vast array of career options await when you earn a master’s in criminal justice.
+No matter whether you’re interested in crime scene analysis, law enforcement, court administration or criminal psychology, a vast array of career options await when you earn a master’s in criminal justice online.

 Not sure where to start?
 Here’s a sampling of the many career opportunities available to master’s in criminal justice graduates.